Artin-Mazur-Milne duality for fppf cohomology: Proof of Theorem in the function field case

 In this section $K$ is the function field of a projective, smooth and geometrically integral curve $X$ defined over a finite field $k$ of characteristic $p$.
 The proof follows the same lines as the proof of \cite{MilADT}, Theorem III.8.2, replacing Proposition III.0.4 in \cite{MilADT} by Proposition \ref{prop supp compact} and using the results of section~\ref{sect1}.

-For every non empty open subset $V \subset U$, the natural map $H^3_c(V,\G) \to H^3_c(U,\G)$ is an isomorphism, and the trace map identifies $H^3_c(U,\G)$ with $\Q/\Z$.
-Indeed since $\G$ is a smooth group scheme we can apply Prop~\ref{prop supp compact}, 4. and \cite{MilADT}, \S II.3.
+For every non empty open subset $V \subset U$, the natural map $H^3_c(V,\G) \stackrel{s}{\to} H^3_c(U,\G)$ is an isomorphism, and the trace map identifies $H^3_c(U,\G)$ with $\Q/\Z$ (this identification being compatible with $s$).
+Indeed since $\G$ is a smooth group scheme we can apply Prop~\ref{prop supp compact}, 4.~ and \cite{MilADT}, \S II.3.

 For a fppf sheaf ${\mathcal F}$ on $U$, let us first define the pairing of abelian groups

 Since the cohomology groups with compact support are defined via a mapping cone construction, we need to construct this pairing carefully at the level of complexes in order to be able to prove the compatibilities that follow (see Lemmas \ref{lem cup cob} and \ref{lem commutative} for instance).